Skip to content

 Step 2: Bind Operations

-The most common operation binding uses sourceDescription plus openapiOperationId:
+The preferred operation binding uses sourceDescription plus the generic sourceOperationId:

 operations: